Discover the career path of Jennifer Garner, from the first major opportunity to industry-changing achievements.

 In 2014, Jennifer Garner joined the Invest in Us campaign.

-In 2014, Jennifer Garner starred in Draft Day as a salary cap analyst, co-starred in Alexander and the Terrible, Horrible, No Good, Very Bad Day, and appeared in Men, Women & Children.
-In late 2014, she also became a spokesperson for Capital One Venture Air Miles credit card.
+In 2014, Jennifer Garner starred in the sports drama Draft Day, the Disney adaptation of Alexander and the Terrible, Horrible, No Good, Very Bad Day, and the dramedy Men, Women & Children.
+Also in 2014, she became the spokesperson for Capital One Venture Air Miles credit card.

-In 2015, Jennifer Garner played a supporting role in Danny Collins, a drama inspired by the life of folk singer Steve Tilston.
+In 2015, Jennifer Garner played a supporting role in Danny Collins, a drama inspired by the story of Steve Tilston, starring alongside Al Pacino and Annette Bening.

-During the 2016 presidential campaign, Jennifer Garner hosted a fundraiser in support of Hillary Clinton in Bozeman, Montana, and attended voter registration events in Reno, Nevada.
+In 2016, Jennifer Garner hosted a fundraiser in support of Hillary Clinton and attended voter registration and phone bank events in Reno, Nevada.

 In 2016, Jennifer Garner sang "Doin' It (All for My Baby)" in the Garry Marshall comedy-drama Mother's Day.